Who are PolicyMogul?

 - Sign ups increased post redesign

-- Brand recognition grew once site launched
+- Industry brand recognition grew once site launched

 Credits: